-Blue screen of death is a nightmare for Windows users and no one wants to have an encounter with it.
-Microsoft has been trying its best to rectify the errors by providing updates on regular basis but there are still a lot of issues causing the Windows to crash.
+The Blue Screen of Death is a nightmare for Windows users, and no one wants to encounter it.
+Microsoft has been trying its best to rectify errors by providing regular updates, but there are still many issues causing Windows to crash.

-A lot of people have reported Windows 10 BSOD error caused by atikmdag.sys while upgrading from Windows 7/ Windows 8 to the latest build i.e. Windows 10.
+Many people have reported a Windows 10 BSOD error caused by atikmdag.sys while upgrading from Windows 7 or Windows 8 to the latest build, i.e., Windows 10.

-This blue screen of death doesn’t let the PC to boot normally.
-Restarting the PC also doesn’t work in this case and this error retains itself.
+This blue screen of death doesn’t allow the PC to boot normally.
+Restarting the PC also doesn’t work in this case, and this error persists.

-This BSOD error is generally caused by the external graphic card drivers creating conflicts between hardware.
-In a majority of cases, the PCs having AMD graphic cards had this issue after upgrading to Windows 10.
-The main culprit behind this BSOD is a system file called atikmdag.sys which tends the PC to crash to a blue screen of death.
-While upgrading the Windows to Windows 10, this conflict appears the most.
+This BSOD error is generally caused by external graphics card drivers creating conflicts between hardware components.
+In a majority of cases, PCs with AMD graphics cards experience this issue after upgrading to Windows 10.
+The main culprit behind this BSOD is a system file called atikmdag.sys, which causes the PC to crash to a blue screen of death.
+This conflict appears most frequently while upgrading to Windows 10.

 Manual Solutions to Fix BSOD Error atikmdag.sys

-The solution to fix the BSOD error caused by atikmdag.sys is pretty straightforward.
-You have to uninstall the conflicting drivers from your PC.
+The solution to fixing the BSOD error caused by atikmdag.sys is quite straightforward.
+You must uninstall the conflicting drivers from your PC.
 Follow the instructions below to resolve this error.

-1. Boot the PC in Safe Mode by pressing F8 key multiple times at the time of startup.
-It would take you towards choosing an option.
-Click on Troubleshoot followed by Advanced options.
+1. Boot the PC in Safe Mode by pressing the F8 key multiple times during startup.
+This will take you to a menu where you can choose an option.
+Click on Troubleshoot, followed by Advanced Options.

-On the next screen, you would see Startup Settings.
-Click over it and press F4 or F5 from the screen appearing thereafter.
-Your PC would restart and enter into Safe Mode.
+On the next screen, you will see Startup Settings.
+Click on it and press F4 or F5 from the screen appearing thereafter.
+Your PC will restart and enter Safe Mode.

-If the F8 doesn’t work for the Safe Mode; check out the guide on how to start windows 8/10 in safe mode and then once it has booted into safe mode; get back to this guide.
+If F8 doesn’t work for Safe Mode, check out the guide on how to start Windows 8/10 in safe mode.
+Once it has booted into safe mode, return to this guide.

-2. Now, you would need to remove the drivers causing the trouble.
-For the sake of uninstalling the drivers, navigate to Device Manager by pressing Win + X and selecting the device manager from the list.
-Find the conflicting driver and right click on it to uninstall from the system.
+2. Now, you will need to remove the drivers causing the trouble.
+For the purpose of uninstalling the drivers, navigate to Device Manager by pressing Win + X and selecting Device Manager from the list.
+Find the conflicting driver and right-click on it to uninstall it from the system.

-3. After uninstalling, navigate to Programs and Features inside Control panel and remove AMD Catalyst Install Manager (For AMD graphic cards) or any other software associated with your graphic card; the same way as you would uninstall any other application.
+3. After uninstalling, navigate to Programs and Features within the Control Panel and remove AMD Catalyst Install Manager (for AMD graphic cards) or any other software associated with your graphics card, the same way you would uninstall any other application.
 Reboot the computer after this process.

-4. After rebooting, download and install the latest drivers and your issue will be resolved.
+4. After rebooting, download and install the latest drivers; your issue will be resolved.